 Yellow or green mucus in the nose does not automatically mean that antibiotics are needed.
 During a common cold, it is normal for mucus from the nose to get thick and to change from clear to yellow or green.
-Symptoms often last for 10 days.
+This is most often from viral infection, which can last for up to 10 days.

 4. Aren't antibiotics supposed to treat ear infections?

+At least half of all ear infections go away without antibiotics.
 Many true ear infections are caused by viruses and do not require antibiotics.
-If your pediatrician suspects your child's ear infection may be from a virus, he or she will talk with you about the best ways to help relieve your child's ear pain until the virus runs its course.
-At least half of all ear infections go away without antibiotics.
+Even some of the ear infections that are caused by bacteria will go away on their own without antibiotics.
+If your pediatrician believes your child's ear infection does not need antibiotics, they will talk with you about comfort care.
+They can recommend the best ways to help relieve your child's ear pain until the infection runs its course.

 Because pain is often the first and most uncomfortable symptom of ear infection, your child's doctor will suggest pain medicine to ease your child's pain.